Some properties are eligible for discounts on their business rates; these are called ‘business rates reliefs’.

 Amateur sports clubs registered with HM Revenue and Customs can also apply for up to 80 per cent relief.
 Fill in our online form below to apply for relief.

 In some circumstances, we can grant additional relief to community amateur sports clubs.
-(Read more about this in our current policy (from April 2016) and our previous discretionary relief guidelines (prior to April 16).

 Non-profit making organisations